perrette/iisd-cdstoolbox/README.md

 **Known issues**:

 - Problems for longitudes outside the [0, 180] range: will be solved in a future release.
+- Plotting areas for large regions that cross the longitude range above cause problems, for the reason outlined above.

 ## netcdf to csv